Photodynamic Therapy in Denver, CO

 Photodynamic Therapy involves the use of a photosensitizing agent called Levulan (5-aminolevulinic acid or ALA).
 This agent is applied to your skin and activated with and IPL and/or Blue Light.

-- 2–3 Photodynamic Therapy sessions will usually produce the same results as 5 IPL treatments, with the exception that Photodynamic Therapy also treats pre-cancerous lesions and some forms of acne.
+- 2–3 Photodynamic Therapy sessions will usually produce the same results as 5 IPL treatments, with the exception that Photodynamic Therapy also treats precancerous lesions, and some forms of acne.

 What To Expect During Photodynamic Therapy

 Following photodynamic therapy, the treated areas will turn red and swollen for approximately 3–7 days.
-Sometimes temporary swelling of the lips and around the eyes can occur for a few days.
-Darker pigmented spots will become darker for a period of 7–10 days and will then come off.
+Sometimes temporary swelling of the lips and around the eyes occurs for a few days.
+Darker pigmented spots become darker for a period of 7–10 days and will then come off.
 You will peel.
 Some crusting may be noted.
 There will be some discomfort, but no significant pain.
 Repeat treatments are usually necessary for optimal results.

 Avoid direct sun exposure prior to Photodynamic Therapy.
 Treatment cannot be performed on tanned skin.
 When sun exposure is limited, the risk of complications is greatly reduced.

 Post Treatment Care: